hansott/firewall-php/README.md

 #### Forge (recipe)
 1. Go to `[server_name] -> [site_name] -> Enviroment` and add the desired environment variables like: AIKIDO_TOKEN
 2. Go to "Recipes".
-3. Based on the running OS, use the [Manual installation](#Manual-installation) commands to create a new recipe called "Install Aikido Firewall" and select "root" as user.
+3. Based on the running OS, use the [Manual install](#Manual-install) commands to create a new recipe called "Install Aikido Firewall" and select "root" as user.
 Example for Debian-based systems:
 ```
 cd /tmp

-# Install commands from the "Manual installation" section below, based on your OS
+# Install commands from the "Manual install" section below, based on your OS
 curl -L -O https://github.com/AikidoSec/firewall-php/releases/download/v1.0.99/aikido-php-firewall.x86_64.deb
 dpkg -i -E ./aikido-php-firewall.x86_64.deb